em-cl/IoT-Project/README.md

       - connect the micro usb first in the pico, then hold the BOOTSEL button while connecting the other end of the cable to a usb port on your computer.
       - the driver RPI-RP2 for the Pico should appear in the file explorer, drag the .uf2 firmware  into the driver and wait for the drive to automatically  disconnect.

->After this you can start codeing in MicroPhyton on the pico.
+>After this you can start programming in MicroPython on the Pico.

   - Setting up the projects in the **.Net stack**
     - In Visual studio Create a empty solution